U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Emmaia Gelman (Institute for the Critical Study of Zionism)

-Eric Cheyfitz (Cornell University)
+Eric Cheyftiz (Cornell University)

 Ericka Kimball (Portland State University)